Legacy of the Roman Empire: Language

 In Western and Central Europe and in parts of northern Africa, Latin retained its elevated status as the main vehicle of communication for the learned classes throughout the Middle Ages and subsequently; witness especially the Renaissance and Baroque periods.
 Books which had a revolutionary impact on science, such as Nicolaus Copernicus' De revolutionibus orbium coelestium (1543), were composed in Latin.
 This language was not supplanted for scientific purposes until the 18th century, and for formal descriptions in zoology as well as botany it survived to the later 20th century.
-The modern international binomial nomenclature holds to this day: taxonomists assign a Latin or Latinized name as the scientific name of each species.
+The modern international binomial nomenclature holds to this day: taxonomists assign a Latin or Latinized scientific name to each species.

-In the 21st century the Romance languages, which comprise all languages that descended from Latin, are spoken by more than 920 million people as their mother tongue, and by 300 million people as a second language, mainly in the Americas, Europe, and Africa.
+In the 21st century, the Romance languages, which comprise all languages that descended from Latin, are spoken by more than 920 million people as their mother tongue, and by 300 million people as a second language, mainly in the Americas, Europe, and Africa.
 Romance languages are either official, co-official, or significantly used in 72 countries around the world.
 Of the United Nations' six official languages, two (French and Spanish) descend from Latin.

 Additionally, Latin has had a great influence on the lexicon of West Germanic languages.
-Romance words make respectively 59%, 20% and 14% of English, German and Dutch vocabularies.
+Romance words make respectively 59%, 20%, and 14% of English, German, and Dutch vocabularies.
 Those figures can rise dramatically when only non-compound and non-derived words are included.
 Accordingly, Romance words make roughly 35% of the vocabulary of Dutch.
 Of all the loanwords in Dutch, 32.2% come directly from some form of Latin (excluding loans from Romance languages).
-Over 60% of Albanian vocabulary consist of Latin roots, causing Albanian to once have been mistakenly identified as a Romance language.
+Up to 60% of Albanian vocabulary consists of Latin roots, causing Albanian to once have been mistakenly identified as a Romance language.

 Script

-All three official scripts of the modern European Union—Latin, Greek and Cyrillic—descend from writing systems used in the Roman Empire.
+All three official scripts of the modern European Union—Latin, Greek, and Cyrillic—descend from writing systems used in the Roman Empire.
 Today, the Latin script, the Latin alphabet spread by the Roman Empire to most of Europe, and derived from the Phoenician alphabet through an ancient form of the Greek alphabet adopted and modified by Etruscan, is the most widespread and commonly used script in the world.
 Spread by various colonies, trade routes, and political powers, the script has continued to grow in influence.
 The Greek alphabet, which had spread throughout the eastern Mediterranean region during the Hellenistic period, remained the primary script of the Eastern Roman Empire through the Byzantine Empire until its demise in the 15th century.
 Cyrillic scripts largely derive from the Greek.